annalhead/mm_accum_microsim/README.md

 # mm_accum_microsim

 This repository contains the code for the development and application of a dynamic microsilmulation to explore socioeconomic inequalities in multimorbidity.
+This version is the code used for the paper	 *Socioeconomic inequalities in accumulation of multimorbidity in England from 2019 to 2049: a microsimulation projection study* Head A, Birkett M, Fleming K, Kypridemos C, O'Flaherty M. Lancet Public Health 2024; 9: e231–39.
+Doi: 10.1016/S2468-2667(24)00028-8

 This work forms part of my Public Health PhD: *Socioeconomic inequalities in multimorbidity: an epidemiological and microsimulation study*
 This work was developed with support from Dr Chris Kypridemos, Dr Max Birkett, Dr Kate Fleming, and Prof Martin O'Flaherty.